256hz/hh-frontend/README.md

   - Is the filter list an object?
   - Is the filter list not a string?
   - Is the filter list correct?

+### TO DO
+To make this really production ready, I'd create react-router routes for at least the filters, and maybe for each color.